GameTimeline

 • Games-first → films are optional; no movie is required to play the RPGs

-• Detective Pikachu and Pikachu shorts → FAQ only
+• Detective Pikachu and Pikachu shorts → optional

 Story order tips